Mohammed0tarek/DataTask/README.md

 ## **Overview**

-This project was a simple task assigned to me during a hiring process for a startup.builds a complete data pipeline that:
+This project was a simple task assigned to me during a hiring process for a startup.
+I was assigned to build a complete data pipeline that:
 1. Ingests data using Kafka producers.
 2. Enforces schemas using Confluent's Schema Registry with Avro.
 3. Processes the data using Kafka consumers.